-- 9.9 On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by TSCP or other provider every two years. - 9.10 All professionals working consistently with vulnerable pupils will receive robust supervision - 9.11 All other staff have safeguarding training updated as appropriate; but at least annually. - 9.12 At least one member of the governing body has completed safer recruitment training to be repeated every five years. - 9.13 Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE). - 9.14 Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - 9.15 Appropriate online filtering and monitoring systems are in place. - 9.16 Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the school) are in place for all Governors. - 9.17 Any weaknesses in Child Protection are remedied immediately. - 9.18 The Headteacher will ensure that: - the Child Protection and Safeguarding policy is effective, and procedures are implemented and followed by all staff. - sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at child protection and other necessary meetings. - where there is a safeguarding concern that the child's wishes, and feelings are considered when determining what action to take and what services to provide. - systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart. - all staff feel able to raise concerns about poor or unsafe practice and that such concerns are handled sensitively and in accordance with the whistle-blowing procedures. - students are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online.
+- 8.9 On appointment, the DSL and deputy(ies) undertake appropriate Level 3 identified training offered by TSCP or other provider every two years. - 8.10 All professionals working consistently with vulnerable pupils should receive robust supervision and guidance. - 8.11 All other staff have safeguarding training updated as appropriate; but at least annually. - 8.12 At least one member of the governing body has completed safer recruitment training to be repeated every five years. - 8.13 Children are taught about safeguarding (including online safety) as part of a broad and balanced curriculum covering relevant issues through personal social health and economic education (PSHE) and/or for maintained schools through relationship and sex education (RSE). - 8.14 Appropriate safeguarding responses are in place for children who go missing from education, particularly on repeat occasions, to help identify the risk of abuse and neglect including sexual abuse or exploitation and to help prevent the risks of their going missing in future. - 8.15 Appropriate online filtering and monitoring systems are in place.4 - 8.16 Enhanced DBS checks (without barred list checks unless the governor is also a volunteer at the school) are in place for all Governors. - 8.17 Any weaknesses in Child Protection are remedied immediately. - 8.18 The Headteacher will ensure that: - the Child Protection and Safeguarding policy is effective, and procedures are implemented and followed by all staff. - sufficient time, training, support, resources, including cover arrangements where necessary, is allocated to the DSL and deputy(ies) DSL(s) to carry out their roles effectively, including the assessment of pupils and attendance at child protection and other necessary meetings. - where there is a safeguarding concern that the child's wishes, and feelings are considered when determining what action to take and what services to provide. - systems are in place for children to express their views and give feedback which operate with the best interest of the child at heart.